uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 ## Inputs and outputs

-`DVMDOSTEM` inputs and outputs are NetCDF files [@Rew1990], which conform to the CF Conventions v1.11 [@Eaton2011] where possible.
-The input variables used to drive `DVMDOSTEM` are: drainage classification (upland or lowland), CMT classification, topography (slope, aspect, elevation), soil texture (percent sand, silt, and clay), climate (air temperature, precipitation, vapor pressure, incoming shortwave radiation), atmospheric $CO_2$ concentration, and fire
+NetCDF files [@Rew1990] are used as model inputs and outputs, conforming to the CF Conventions v1.11 [@Eaton2011] where possible.
+The input variables used to drive `DVMDOSTEM` include: drainage classification (upland or lowland), CMT classification, topography (slope, aspect, elevation), soil texture (percent sand, silt, and clay), climate (air temperature, precipitation, vapor pressure, incoming shortwave radiation), atmospheric $CO_2$ concentration, and fire